Surface Effects Commonly Used in Packaging Printing

 The prismatic halo effect (name side) and prismatic fish scale effect (information side).

-Although Texture Embossing and Refraction Embossing differ in aesthetic intent and visual outcome, both rely on the mechanical principle of embossing.
+Although Textured Embossing and Refractive Embossing differ in aesthetic intent and visual outcome, both rely on the mechanical principle of embossing.
 During the process, the paper or film passes between two rollers — one fitted with an engraved metal pattern (male roller) and the other acting as a counter roller (female roller) or a resilient rubber surface.

 As the material passes through the nip under heat and pressure, the engraved design is transferred onto the surface, creating either decorative textures or distinctive optical refraction effects.
 This technique is widely applied in premium packaging, security packaging, and art prints that demand high visual value and strong brand identity.